 Community of Practice

-Next Collective Gardening Community of Practice: Thursday, March 6 – read below for more!
+Next Collective Gardening Community of Practice: Tuesday, August 5 – read below for details!

 Particularly within the last year, we’ve heard from several gardeners, including those who already grow collectively, as well as groups interested in developing their own collective model.
 What we are hearing is a desire to gather with a group of people who share a passion for collective gardening, to share lessons learned and to glean ideas for unique challenges and opportunities.